dev-protocol/DIPs/DIPS/dip-46.md

 ## Sentence Summary

-Remove "asset count" from the formula for inflation rate.
+Remove "asset count" from the formula for Dev Protocol's inflation rate.

 ## Paragraph Summary